googleworkspace/ml-integration-samples/README.md

-# G Suite ML Integration Samples
+# Google Workspae ML Integration Samples

-Welcome to the G Suite ML Integrations samples repository.
-Here you will find a collection of code samples and utilities that integrate both G Suite APIs and Google Cloud AI/ML technologies.
+Welcome to the Google WOrkspace ML Integrations samples repository.
+Here you will find a collection of code samples and utilities that integrate both Google Workspace APIs and Google Cloud AI/ML technologies.